roblourens/vscode-dall-house/README.md

-# DALL · House: Dall·E-powered toys for VS Code
+# DALL · House: Dall·E (and other models)-powered toys for VS Code

 This is an extension for the sophisticated, attractive, and intelligent user who wants to look at cool pictures while they use VS Code.

+> **NEW**: The Ideogram and Flux models are now supported.
+Set the `dallHouse.imageModel` setting, enter your API key when prompted, and try them out!

 <p align="center">
   <img src="https://github.com/roblourens/vscode-dall-clock/blob/6768b235370a8db96243f95bfcec367a24382289/samples/branch-critter/7.png?raw=true">